Web-to-print: Advantages and disadvantages

 Advantages to the use of a web-to-print system include the ability for print houses, graphic designers, corporate clients, and the general public to access a private or public online catalog where last-minute changes to a prepress template are possible.
 Within this process, the client can approve the materials without the need for a face-to-face meeting with the printer.
 Additionally, templates allow print customers to control brand management and content, as portions of a constantly used template can remain consistent throughout a series of print projects.
 Many vendors also utilize workflow managers that combine the connectivity of web-to-print with organization tools that simplify the complex printing process.
 This system is often cost-effective for clients and time-effective for print houses.

 The disadvantage to this system as it exists today is that small- to mid-sized print houses and print brokers are limited in their access to software and server system solutions for a web-to-print service offering to clients.
 To mitigate this, some vendors are using tool editors that allow users to use only the tools that are most important to their business.
 Most proprietary and trade name software that was developed with web-to-print projects in mind remains prohibitively expensive for this sector.
 Additionally, these systems often require the use of digital systems that only a larger print house would maintain.
+However, some companies, such as B2 Portal, are trying to change this.